 How to make chickpea cookie dough?

-Pat dry the chickpeas
+Patting dry the chickpeas

 In order to make chickpea cookies, you first need to prepare the cookie dough.
-Start by opening a can of chickpeas, a regular can is usually 15 oz (400g).
+Start by opening a can of chickpeas.
+A regular can is usually 15 oz (400g).
 Then, drain the chickpeas into a sieve, rinse and place on a clean towel.

 It is better if you roughly dry the chickpeas by rubbing the towel onto them.
 This prevents overly moist cookies.
 Finally, place the chickpeas into a food processor mounted with the S blade attachment along with the rest of the ingredients.